Cyber-Labs/DRYextension/README.md

 > npm run console

-After installing the required dependencies press `F5 key` and type `VS Code Extension Development` in search bar and press `enter key`.
+After installing the required dependencies press `F5 key` and type `VS Code Extension Development` in search bar and press `Enter key`.

 Above actions will open an extention development environment and can be used to test all features of this extention.